cboler/cboler.github.io/resume.md

 ---
 ### Publications
-* Report Number: ERDC/ITL TR-14-1, Title: A Procedure for Predicting the Deterioration of Steel Hydraulic Structures to Enhance their Maintenance, Management, and Rehabilitation
+* Report Number: ERDC/ITL TR-14-1, Title: A Procedure for Predicting the Deterioration of Steel Hydraulic Structures to Enhance their Maintenance, Management,
-* 85 MORS Symposium: Collaborative, Concurrent Joint Planning in a Geospatially Enabled Environment ID: 19556
-* 84 MORS Symposium: Operations Research in Sustainability and Logistics, ID: 377, Title: Logistics Planning in the A2AD Environment
-* 83 MORS Symposium: PLANS (Planning Logistics Analysis Network System) Training Scenario Use Case Exploring Force Projection
-* Proceedings of the 2016 Industrial and Systems Engineering Research Conference H. Yang, Z. Kong, and MD Sarder, eds.

----
-### Awards & Certifications
-* Commander's Award for Civilian Service: 4 January 2017
-* Achievement Medal for Civilian Service: 17 December 2015
-* Achievement Medal for Civilian Service: 10 July 2012
-* CompTIA Security+
-* Information Assurance Professional Certificate (Equivalent to NSTISSI Standard 4011 Certification)